What is Divorce Mediation?

 What You Can Expect During the Process

 Perhaps the most important step to mediation is finding the right professional to act as the mediator of your case.
 Both licensed attorneys and non-attorneys alike are capable of serving as mediators of a divorce case, however, an attorney can bring to the table additional and different skills than other non-attorney mediators.
-In cases of mediation, it will not be a mediator's responsibility to determine fault or establish who is right and who is wrong.
-Instead, it will be expected that the mediator help both parties involved come to a resolution regarding their divorce upon which they both can comfortably agree.
+In cases of mediation, it will be expected that the mediator help both parties involved come to a resolution regarding their divorce upon which they both can comfortably agree.

 Advantages to Mediation

 Divorce mediation is a reasonable and less costly approach to settling the decisions which need to be made in divorce.
 The approach to these decisions is one that is hopefully amiable and respectful.
 Individuals generally go into the mediation process with an intention to find workable solutions rather than trying to win an argument before a Court, as one does in a contested divorce.
-In a contested divorce, things can be said on either side that can be personally damaging and hurtful to the other.
-In mediation, it is recognized that the emotional tone of the meetings should be more civil.
 Mediation can also be a way to cut the divorce costs considerably.
 In a contested divorce where there financial or child custody disputes, it may generally range in excess of thousands of dollars per spouse.
 If you are considering divorce mediation, Attorney Marc E. Mitzner, an experienced mediator can assist you.

 When an Agreement Cannot be Reached